 Indoor Climbing – What NOT To Wear

 We’re not going to tell you what to do with your own body.
-However, be aware that when people look at you in a climbing gym they’ll either being doing it from directly above or directly below.
+However, be aware that when people look at you in a climbing gym they’ll either be doing it from directly above or directly below.
 Try not to let anything dangle out on those awkward moves.

 Short shorts are wonderfully nonrestrictive but might not be ideal.
 When wearing a harness you’ll be sat back into the leg loops quite often.
 The shorts can bunch up under the loops and this can be uncomfortable with stiff hire harnesses.
 That being said – a good harness can be really comfy and worth the investment once you’re hooked.